Routing by Analogy: kNN-Augmented Expert Assignment for Mixture-of-Experts: Discussion

 Overall, we hypothesize that the strong correlation between perplexity and kNN-MoE gains stems from the fact that higher perplexity indicates a greater deviation of the input from the router's data distribution.
 Consequently, the expert assignment predicted by the router becomes unreliable, whereas kNN-MoE improves the assignment.

 Inspired by this observation, we investigated a variant termed \textbf{kNN-MoE (Selective)}.
-This variant dynamically deactivates retrieval for inputs where the Zero-shot baseline is confident (specifically, the bottom 33\% of test instances by perplexity) and falls back to the parametric router.
-As shown in Table~\ref{tab:why_works2}, this strategy yields marginal improvements (e.g., +0.50\% on GPQA).
+This variant dynamically deactivates retrieval for inputs where Zero-shot is confident (specifically, the bottom 33\% of test instances by perplexity) and falls back to the parametric router.
+As shown in Table~\ref{tab:why_works2}, this strategy yields marginal improvements.
 However, it introduces significant computational overhead, as it requires a preliminary forward pass to estimate baseline perplexity.
 Given the negligible performance gain relative to the added cost, we retained the standard kNN-MoE as our primary approach.